Charles S. Fairfax: Estate in California

-They made many improvements to their new property.
+They made many improvements to their new property and called it Bird's Nest Glen.
 Fairfax imported game birds to satisfy his zeal for hunting and improve his chances for success.
-Ada planted trees and flowers around the home and grounds and named the estate Bird's Nest Glen, which is now on the National Register of Historic Places as California Registered Historical Landmark No. 679.
+Ada planted trees and flowers and named the estate.

 They entertained lavishly and it became so customary for their friends to say, "Let's go to the Fairfax's," or "Let's go to Fairfax," that the area took on the identity of Fairfax, which continued long after their departure, up to the time of the town's incorporation in 1931.